FasterXML/jackson-databind/README.md

-This project contains the general-purpose data-binding functionality and tree-model for [Jackson Data Processor](http://wiki.fasterxml.com/JacksonHome) It builds on [core streaming parser/generator](https://github.com/FasterXML/jackson-core) package, and uses [Jackson Annotations](https://github.com/FasterXML//jackson-annotations) for configuration.
+This project contains the general-purpose data-binding functionality and tree-model for [Jackson Data Processor](http://wiki.fasterxml.com/JacksonHome) It builds on [core streaming parser/generator](https://github.com/FasterXML/jackson-core) package, and uses [Jackson Annotations](../../../jackson-annotations) for configuration.

 While the original use case for Jackson was JSON data-binding, it can now be used for other data formats as well, as long as parser and generator implementations exist.
 Naming of classes uses word 'JSON' in many places even though there is no actual hard dependency to JSON format.

 [![Build Status](https://fasterxml.ci.cloudbees.com/job/jackson-databind-master/badge/icon)](https://fasterxml.ci.cloudbees.com/job/jackson-databind-master/)
-### Differences from Jackson 1.x

-Project contains versions 2.0 and above: source code for earlier (1.x) versions is available from [Codehaus](http://jackson.codehaus.org) SVN repository
-Main differences compared to 1.0 "mapper" jar are:

-* Maven build instead of Ant
-* Java package is now `com.fasterxml.jackson.databind` (instead of `org.codehaus.jackson.map`)

 -----